tenseoverflow/dotfiles/README.md

 Pretty much the latest Fedora Workstation for my personal computers:

-- Desktop (AMD Ryzen 3700x, RTX 2060 Super (ugh), ASUS TUF B550, 16gb DDR4), that I dual boot with Windows 11, however I don't use it that much anymore
+- Desktop (AMD Ryzen 3700x, RTX 2060 Super, ASUS TUF B550, 16gb DDR4), that I dual boot with Windows 11, however I don't use it that much anymore.
-- Thinkpad X250 that I've repaired since buying it second-hand
+- Thinkpad X250 that I've repaired since buying it second-hand.

-Also MacOS.
+Also MacOS with ARM chips.

 ## Soft that I use regularly